 Horseradish Dipping Sauce

-- 1/4 cup mayonnaise
+- 1/4 cup Avocado mayonnaise

 - 1/2 tablespoon Paleo ketchup (or any ketchup if not strict paleo)

-- 1 1/2 tablespoons prepared horseradish (the ingredients being horseradish, vinegar, and salt)
+- 1 1/2 tablespoons Prepared horseradish (the ingredients being horseradish, vinegar, and salt)

-- 3/4 teaspoon cayenne
+- 3/4 teaspoon Cayenne pepper

-- 1/2 teaspoon paprika
+- 1/2 teaspoon Paprika

-- 1/8 teaspoon salt
+- 1/8 teaspoon Sea salt

 More TIPS about this paleo recipe in the post above!